-Rust-proof materials: Powder coated, rust-proof furnishings should be washed with a mild detergent and allowed to fully dry.
-Use a small, soft brush to clean out corners of residual pollen, dirt and dead insects.
+Powder-coated, rust-proof furnishings should be washed with a mild detergent and allowed to fully dry.
+Use a small, soft brush to clean out corners of residual pollen, dirt, and dead insects.
 Inspect for nicks or deep scratches in the metal parts and touch up as needed.

 Glass tabletops: Glass tops of tables should be cleaned and stored upright in a safe location, preferably in a large flat box.

-Wicker and rattan: Wicker, rattan and other natural materials need constant inspection for wrapped bands that may be coming loose and other breaks in the material.
+Wicker, rattan and other natural materials need a constant inspection for wrapped bands that may be coming loose and other breaks in the material.
 Some damage may need professional repair, but regular maintenance will keep this to a minimum.
-Clean each piece with a brush to remove dirt and other debris and clean stains and other food spills with a damp cloth.
-Avoid over soaking and allow to dry fully out in the sunlight.
+Clean each piece with a brush to remove dirt and other debris and clean stains and other food spill with a damp cloth.
+Avoid over-soaking and allow to dry fully out in the sunlight.

 1. Brush out any debris, particularly food crumbs, from corners and zipper closures.
 Mice and other pests will be attracted to any foodstuffs leftover and can eat their way through the fabric looking for it.

-2. Use a damp cloth and light detergent to clean the upholstery of spills or stains and allow to dry out in the sun.
+2. Use a damp cloth and light detergent to clean the upholstery of spills or stains and allow them to dry out in the sun.
 If there are stubborn stains, try to remove the cushion cover from the inside pillow before immersing in water.
-Always make sure the inside is dry before storing.
+Always make sure the inside is dry before storing it.

 Storing Outdoor Furnishings for the Winter